Akurateco

 Enhanced transaction flow management

-Besides payment routing, some white-label payment gateway providers like Akurateco also provide prerouting.
+Besides the payment routing process, some white-label payment gateway providers like Akurateco also provide prerouting.
 It is a technology that enables routing transactions to MIDs based on data unrelated to credit or debit cards.
 Prerouting is used to allow routing transactions to Alternative Payment Methods (APMs).
 Prerouting to APMs can be done by currency, payer’s country, and other parameters.
 Fundamentally, prerouting is an additional technology that helps users manage transaction flows.
+This allows for smart routing based on parameters like currency or payer’s country, and improves overall recovery rates for failed transactions.

 Akurateco Payment Routing: Taking your payments to the next level

-Akurateco is a cutting-edge white-label payment gateway created by experts with 15+ years of hands-on experience in online payments that took into account all the problems faced by merchants and payment service providers in developing intelligent payment routing technology.
+Akurateco is a white-label payment gateway created by experts with 15+ years of hands-on experience in online payments that took into account all the problems faced by merchants and payment service providers in developing the performing intelligent payment routing technology.

 Akurateco payment routing operates according to these parameters:

-To help the merchant save on processing fees, smart routing technology forwards transactions to local payment providers based on the geolocation of customers’ billing addresses.
-For our users’ convenience, the Akurateco system allows them to include and exclude specific countries regarding a particular MID or acquirer.
+To help the merchant save on processing fees, the smart routing payment gateway forwards transactions to local payment providers based on the geolocation of customers’ billing addresses.
+For our users’ convenience, the Akurateco system allows them to include and exclude specific countries regarding a particular MID or Acquirer.

 1. Payment method